Aliases for IFITM3 Gene

 GeneCards Summary for IFITM3 Gene

 IFITM3 (Interferon Induced Transmembrane Protein 3) is a Protein Coding gene.
-Diseases associated with IFITM3 include influenza, severe and west nile virus.
-Among its related pathways are Immune System and Interleukin receptor SHC signaling.
+Diseases associated with IFITM3 include influenza, severe and influenza.
+Among its related pathways are Immune System and Interferon gamma signaling.
 An important paralog of this gene is IFITM1.

 UniProtKB/Swiss-Prot for IFITM3 Gene